AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 ### Step 3: Load and run your add-on

-- Navigate your browser to the [Adobe Express Beta URL](https://new.express.adobe.com/new) and create a new project.
+- Navigate your browser to the [beta version of Adobe Express](https://new.express.adobe.com/new) and create a new project.
 - Click the **Add-ons** icon, then enable the "developer mode" by clicking on the **Add-on testing** toggle button.
 - Once clicked, a modal will appear where you will provide the URL of your locally hosted add-on.